Felerius/cpp-amalgamate/README.md

 whether a header is included or not.
 By default (i.e., if no glob matches), all headers are inlined.

 Note that these globs are applied to the absolute path of the header with all symbolic links resolved.
-This means that often a `**` will be necessary.
-It matches any number of path entries.
+This means that often a `**` fragment will be necessary, which matches any number of path entries.
 That is,

 * `**` matches any file,
 * `**/*.hpp` all files with the extension `.hpp`,